-To change the Shift-q key to the upper-case open e key, in the Character Map pane, enter open e in the textbox at the bottom of the pane.
+To change the Shift-q key to the upper-case open e key, select the Q key.
+In the Character Map pane, enter open e in the textbox at the bottom of the pane.
 Highlight the Latin capital letter open e character by clicking it.
 Then double-click it.
 Note that the Unicode Character Value and the Output character box are updated with the upper-case open e Unicode codepoint and character respectively.

-To change the Shift-q key to the upper-case open o key, in the Character Map pane, enter open o in the textbox at the bottom of the pane.
+To change the Shift-x key to the upper-case open o key, select the X key.
+In the Character Map pane, enter open o in the textbox at the bottom of the pane.
 Highlight the Latin capital letter open o character by clicking it.
 Then double-click it.
 Note that the Unicode Character Value and the Output character box are updated with the upper-case open o Unicode codepoint and character respectively.